 Why cash transactions need receipts

 Cash transactions don't leave automatic digital trails like credit cards do.
 Without a receipt, there's no proof the transaction occurred.
-This creates problems for both buyers (who may need documentation for returns, warranties, or expense reports) and sellers (who need records for accounting and taxes).
+This is why cash receipts are useful for personal record-keeping and creative projects that need authentic documentation.

 A cash receipt serves as the official record of a cash transaction.
 It documents who paid, who received payment, what was purchased, how much was paid, and when the transaction occurred.
 This documentation protects both parties and creates the paper trail needed for financial records.